ACCESS-NRI/spack-config/README.md

   * The `gadi` directory is to be used in Gadi deployments.
   * The `common` directory is a subset of required configuration files and should not be used directly.

-* `spack-start.bash` is for general users to set their `bash` environment to directly run `spack` commands using ACCESS-NRI's Spack instance(s).
-Execute: `. spack-start.bash`.
+* `spack-enable.bash` is for general users to set their `bash` environment to directly run `spack` commands using ACCESS-NRI's Spack instance(s).
+Execute: `. spack-enable.bash`.
 It disables local configuration changes in `~/.spack`.
 Advanced users should use the methods described in the Spack documentation, including setting `$SPACK_INSTALL_TREE` to a writeable directory.

 ## Usage